 Elements of a Balanced Diet

-A balanced diet is essential to maintaining overall health, preventing chronic diseases, and supporting your body's vital functions.
+The elements of a balanced diet is essential to maintaining overall health, preventing chronic diseases, and supporting your body's vital functions.
 Here's an overview of what is in a balanced diet and their functions courtesy of Vast Fitness Academy.

 Macronutrients: Protein, carbohydrates, and fats are the three primary macronutrients your body needs.
 Each plays a different role in maintaining your overall health: